Photo by Leon Werdinger

 commitment to conservation, waste reduction, reuse, recycling and being "green".

-can arrange cultural and historical presentations as well as a variety of
+and historical presentations as well as a variety of ecological learning

-ecological learning experiences.
-Activities include guided trail hikes,
+experiences.
+Activities include guided trail hikes, seashore explorations,

-seashore explorations, mangrove walks, plant and wildlife identification
+mangrove walks, plant and wildlife identification excursions and snorkeling

-excursions and snorkeling outings to identify marine life.
-VIERS’ library
+outings to identify marine life.
+VIERS’ library includes videos and

-studies require approved permits from the National Park Service.
+research and scientific studies require approved permits from the National Park

 activities that take advantage of the diversity of ecosystems and isolation of